-Horse trekking to Song Kol Lake was an experience we’ll never forget.
-Viewing the gorgeous scenery as we galloped through the mountains and valleys was the highlight.
+Horse riding in Kyrgyzstan is an experience we’ll never forget.
+Viewing the gorgeous scenery as we galloped through the mountains and valleys was a highlight.
 However, at 3500m in altitude, there are some comforts you’ll have to give up.
-Whether taking a horse or going on foot we wish we knew the following before heading out:

-1. Shepard yurt camps near Song Kol have no cell reception or power.
+1. Shepard yurt camps near Song Kol Lake have no cell reception or power.

-This may seem like a no brainer but without cell reception and only word of mouth communication from the Kyrgyz guides, tour companies are unable to make reservations in the yurts in advance.
-Tours operate on a first come first served basis.
-Certain tour companies are loyal to certain camps but if the first yurt camp is full you’ll have to try another along the way.
+This may seem like a no brainer, but without cell reception and only word of mouth communication from the Kyrgyz guides, tour companies are unable to make reservations for yurts in advance.
+Yurt camps operate on a first come first served basis.
+Certain tour companies are loyal to certain camps, but if the first yurt camp is full you’ll have to try another along the way.

 Make sure to charge all of your items beforehand and consider bringing a power bank.
 You may be able to charge in the car on the way to the starting point so consider bringing along a car charger and asking your driver for some juice.